vuestorefront/storefront-ui/apps/docs/components/components/tooltip.md

 ---
 layout: AtomLayout
 hideBreadcrumbs: true
-description: VsfTooltips provide contextual information about an element when that owning element receives focus or is hovered over, but is otherwise not visible on the page.
+description: SfTooltips provide contextual information about an element when that owning element receives focus or is hovered over, but is otherwise not visible on the page.
 ---

 # Tooltip